Skip to main content

 8. Create seating areas using built-in benches

-Built-in benches provide great space for families to sit outside without needing space to accommodate individual chairs.
+Built-in benches provide great space for families to sit outside without needing space to accommodate individual chairs (especially if you have an outdoor fireplace).

 This deck feature can be the same color as the deck boards, so it matches exactly or can be a different color for some contrast.